SomeWaffleGuy/tippyscript/README.md

 GSYNC is NOT supported in multi-monitor configurations for the time being, however, as NVIDIA support for Wayland improves and becomes usable, this may change and (hopefully) make this section obsolete.

+### Themes

+Theming is a waste of time and Adwaita/Adwaita-Dark look fine.

+But if you insist, Fedora does have various themes in its repos, and many more out there through build systems.

+Be sure to install the Flatpak version of whatever theme you apply for a consistent look.

 # Additional Scripts
 If you use Debian (as I used to), check out the far lower quality;